SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-13-straud-tangental.md

 <br/>

 *****
-<br/><i>In the car, I explain to him my intention to return the young foundling to McCOY.
+<br/><i>In the car, I explain to him my intention to return the young foundling to TRELAINE.
 I instruct him to drive to the MARSCAPONE APARTMENT in which sit CEDRIC and the bionic vampress AVAEL.</i>

 <i>His response to my commentary is stilted; his attention split between our conversation and the road.</i>

 ### MANDARC ###

-> YOU REALLY WANT TO RETURN AVAELLE TO McCOY?
+> YOU REALLY WANT TO RETURN AVAELLE TO TRELAINE?

 ### STRAUD ###